-During flood events, downstream backwater levels increase much faster than upstream water levels.
-The net effect is that the backwater levels drive the upstream water levels at floods greater than the 100-year flood, although at the 100-year flood, water levels using the weir equation are approximately equal to the water levels estimated by FEMA.
-Above the 100-year flood, Scott's Mill Dam has little effect on upstream water levels.
-FEMA estimated that the presence of Scott's Mill Dam increased water levels by about one foot.
+For the most part, the backwater levels drive the upstream water levels at floods greater than the 100-year flood.
+Scott's Mill Dam has little effect on upstream water levels.
+FEMA estimated that the presence of Scott's Mill Dam increased water levels by less than two feet.

 Applicant also measured tailwater levels at flows from 700 cfs to 25,100 cfs, as illustrated in Table A-3 and Figure A-21.
 Downstream water level gauges installed by Applicant were washed downstream during a flood event.
 Consequently, Applicant surveyed downstream water levels at various James River flow levels to develop the tailwater rating curve below 25,000 cfs.
-(Applicant's first survey conducted by a registered land surveyor indicated that the actual crest elevation of the main spillway is 514.4 feet and the crest elevation of the arch section is at elevation 514.8 feet.
+(Applicant's first survey conducted by a registered land surveyor indicated that the actual crest elevation of the main spillway is 514.4 feet (NAVD88) and the crest elevation of the arch section is at elevation 514.8 feet.
 Applicant determined that the 511-foot crest elevation shown on USGS maps is approximate and has used the corrected crest elevation in all current studies.
 Applicant's surveyed data corresponds with the FEMA elevation data.)
 Above 25,000 cfs, Applicant used the FEMA study to estimate downstream water levels.

-Downstream water levels increase from 499 feet (NAVD) to about 507.8 feet over this range.
+Downstream water levels increase from 499 feet (NAVD88) to about 507.8 feet over this range.
 This has the effect of reducing gross head for power generation as flows increase.
 The downstream water levels are controlled by a sill located at Riveredge Park (see Appendix C, Photographs).

 As flows in the James River increase, the water level increases until a new equilibrium is established per the headwater rating curve.
 Similarly, as flows decrease, water levels fall until a new equilibrium is established.
+Because the river has steep banks, the increase in surface area per foot increase in water levels is small and there is limited storage capacity in the headpond.
+Consequently, discharge equilibrium over the dam is reached in a short period of time at higher flows.

 During project operations, the project will be operated in a run-of-river mode.
 Flows equal to the headpond inflow will be maintained through the turbines and as necessary, over the dam to maintain a constant headpond elevation when flows are less than the hydraulic capacity of the turbines.
 Consequently, inflow and outflow from the Project will essentially be equal.
 The operators of the Scott's Mill powerhouse will monitor the flow and headpond levels, and when the river flow increases to a point that can support the addition of another unit without dropping the water level below the dam crest, a unit will be started.
-Conversely, units will be shut down when flow decreases to a point when flow cannot be maintained just above the crest level.
+Conversely, units will be shut down when flow decreases to a point at which flow cannot be maintained just above the crest level.